 One of the most important tasks of a student assistance team is to build a working partnership with families, focusing on the student's success as their common goal.
-In addition, the team may offer student-centered services such as Project One to Won, Drug & Alcohol Counseling, Check and Connect, educational support groups, in-school mentoring, restorative practices and aftercare resources.
+In addition, the team may offer studentcentered services such as Behavioral Health Services, Drug & Alcohol Counseling, Check and Connect, educational support groups, in-school mentoring, restorative practices and aftercare resources.
 The team may also assist families in identifying options for professional support.
 The goal of a family/student assistance partnership is to encourage and support student success in school.